 Bathtub Gin & Co.
 Sort of a modern speakeasy with amazing mixologists.
 Just the name makes you want to check it out but it is difficult to find off an alley way on Blanchard St in Beltown.

-And the last but the best, take a ferry ride somewhere from a short 30 minute ride to Clinton-Mukilteo to a longer ride with or without a car such as Bainbridge Island. about 5 years ago
+And the last but the best, take a ferry ride somewhere from a short 30 minute ride to Clinton-Mukilteo to a longer ride with or without a car such as Bainbridge Island. over 5 years ago